mpokryva/resume-template/README.md

 Bitbucket will host it for free if you create a repository called <your_username>.bitbucket.io.
 Put the contents of the /public in the root of this repository.
 The URL will be https://<your_username>.bitbucket.io

-## Roadmap

-A feature roadmap is [available here](https://github.com/jglovier/resume-template/projects/1).
-If you features suggestions, please [open a new issue](https://github.com/jglovier/resume-template/issues/new).

-## Contributing

-If you spot a bug, or want to improve the code, or even make the dummy content better, you can do the following:

-1. [Open an issue](https://github.com/jglovier/resume-template/issues/new) describing the bug or feature idea
-2. Fork the project, make changes, and submit a pull request

 ## License